ivan-hc/neodb/README.md

 If you used the `-t` option to create the script, the message will definitely be in the "list" file created near the x86_64 directory (on the desktop, in the "am-scripts" directory).

+NOTE: remember to call the list "x86_64-apps".

+In our example we are working on a 64bit/amd64 architecture.
+If you intend to use "AM"/"AppMan" to manage programs for other architectures, remember to name the file including that architecture (for example, on 32bit systems the file should be called "i686-apps", for ARM64 instead " aarch64-apps", and so on...).
+Use the "`echo "$HOSTTYPE"`" command to discover your architecture. it is already included in the main CLI to manage multiple architectures if the application database includes multiple architectures.

 -------------------------------

 # Step 5: the markdown